-Moving Monuments: The Material Lives of Sculptures from the Danish Colonial Era
+Moving Monuments: The Material Life of Sculpture from the Danish Colonial Era

 Moving Monuments examines the aesthetic lives of monumental sculpture in the context of Danish colonial history.
 Working from the premise that sculptural monuments are dynamic historical agents whose functions and contexts change across time and space, the project examines the intersections of art, power, and imperial history.